lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 McDannell, Colleen. _Material Christianity: Religion and Popular Culture in America_.
 Yale University Press, 1995.

-McGerr, Michael. _A Fierce Discontent: The Rise and Fall of the Progressive Movement in America 1870--1920.
+McGerr, Michael. _A Fierce Discontent: The Rise and Fall of the Progressive Movement in America, 1870--1920_.
 Free Press, 2003.

 Milligan, Ian.
 "Illusionary Order: Online Databases, Optical Character Recognition, and Canadian History, 1997--2010." _Canadian Historical Review_ 94, no. 4 (2013): 540--569. <https://doi.org/10.3138/chr.694>.